dnsimple/dnsimple-developer/content/sandbox.markdown

 ## Testing Subscriptions

-To test mock registration or other subscription-based features you will have to create a test account.
+To test domain registrations or other subscription-based features you will have to subscribe to a plan.

 When entering the credit card details: